 If you’re aged 16-18 years old, English and maths will be a key part of your study programme.
 You’ll study both subjects at a level that is suitable for you.
 You’ll then be more confident in applying these skills at work, whether that’s by writing technical documents, coding or managing databases.

 What facilities and trips are available?

 Students have visited the Eurogamer Expo in London, Gadget Show Live, Thorpe Park Resort, Disneyland Paris and taken part in paintballing.
-Many of our Computing & ICT students have also worked for MAD Creative, the creative agency established by the College in 2013.
-Here they learnt valuable training and SEO knowledge, giving them the insight into a potentially lucrative digital marketing career.

 What have your past students gone on to do?